ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

-Specifying the language of bibliography titles in Zotero is important not only for correct font selection and hyphenation, but also correct capitalization.[^ZoteroCase]
+Specifying the language of bibliography titles in Zotero is important not only for correct font selection and hyphenation, as discussed above, but additionally for correct capitalization.[^ZoteroCase]

 [^ZoteroCase]: Zotero assumes titles are stored in sentence case.

-	Better BibTeX for Zotero (“Markdown/Pandoc”) recommends exporting bibliography files in CSL format, not BibTeX format, to preserve capitalization in a lossless manner.
+The Better BibTeX for Zotero plugin recommends exporting bibliography files destined for Pandoc in CSL format, not BibTeX format, to preserve capitalization in a lossless manner.[^CSLYAML] The multilingual workflows presented here produce consistent results only if bibliographies are exported specifically in CSL YAML format (CSL JSON is inconsistent);
+this requires exporting to “Better CSL YAML” format using the aforementioned [Better BibTeX](https://retorque.re/zotero-better-bibtex/) plugin, as Zotero does not natively export to CSL YAML.

+[^CSLYAML]: “Markdown/Pandoc”

 ### Non-English titles